ArduPilot/ardupilot/Tools/AP_Periph/README.md

 can be loaded using Mission Planner or the UAVCAN GUI Tool.
 Parameters for peripherals can be changed using the Mission Planner SLCAN support or using UAVCAN GUI Tools.

+# User Bootloader Update

+The bootloader is automatically stored in ROMFS in the main firmware.
+End users can update the bootloader by setting the UAVCAN parameter "FLASH_BOOTLOADER" to 1.
+After setting it to 1 the node will respond with a debug text message which can be seen in the UAVCAN GUI tool to show the result of the flash.